 - Live From Home Challenge: Record a musical performance at home on June 21, and tag three friends to challenge them to respond with their own performances.

 - Street Studios: Be part of a completely improvised music creation session.
 Record any sound or musical material on June 21st and upload it to one of the “Street Studio” producers, then watch the producer’s livestream as they incorporate it into a musical track created on the spot, using only the submitted materials.

 - Bands Undercover: Individuals or bands sign up to cover each other’s original music, and live stream their performances to each other in a unique musical exchange on June 21.

 - Global Livestream: a day-long video stream on June 21 will show the rich diversity of live Make Music Day events around the world.

-More details for each of these initiatives will be announced soon, but we encourage you to get creative with your own ideas for online and digital activities as well as in our streets, schools and public places!
+More details of new initiatives will be announced soon, but we encourage you to get creative with your own ideas for online and digital activities as well as in our streets, schools and public places!

 Make Music Day is a free celebration of music making around the world on June 21st.

 Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 750 cities in 120 countries.